Losing dimensions: Geometric memorization in generative diffusion: Methods

+In order to probe the geometry of the space where diffusion takes place and its time evolution, we rely on the spectral analysis that we are going to describe in this Section.
+Through this procedure, it is possible to infer whether the model, at a given position in the ambient space, is constrained to sample along specific directions, signaling the existence of an underlying latent manifold.
+We underline that this type of study consists of a static analysis of diffusion, that captures the geometric aspects of an underneath evolving manifold, but it does not permit to advance rigorous conclusions in the matter of the sampling dynamics.

-The method used to \textbf{geometrically visualize} the intrinsic dimension of the data manifold is the same as in \citep{stanczuk2022your}: the score function is measured across several independent positions in the vicinity of the manifold and ordered as the columns of a rectangular matrix $S$; the singular values of the matrix $S$ are computed and collected; the intrinsic dimension of the manifold is given by the $d-\text{ker}(S)$, with the kernel is estimated directly from the spectrum of the singular values of $S$. \\ \\ On the other hand, we propose a new method to \textbf{geometrically estimate} the intrinsic dimension of the data manifold.
-The procedure is based on empirically computing the absolute value of the second derivative of the singular values, selecting the first bigger value with respect to the median multiplied by a threshold factor.
-We further discard the initial singular value as it tends to be large, resulting in instabilities.
-We found this method to be more robust than the one proposed in \citep{stanczuk2022your}, especially for high dimensional datasets where there is no sharp drop in the spectrum of the singular values.
+One method used to geometrically estimate the intrinsic dimension of the data manifold is an improved version of Normal Bundle (NB) method used in \citep{stanczuk2023your}: the score function is measured across $d$ orthogonal directions in the vicinity of the manifold and ordered as the columns of a squared matrix $S$; the singular values of the matrix $S$ are computed and collected; the intrinsic dimension of the manifold is given by the $d-\text{ker}(S)$, with the kernel is estimated directly from the spectrum of the singular values of $S$.
+The algorithm for the improved NB method is described in Section \ref{sec:improved-nb} and the spectral analysis is reported in Section \ref{sec:jacobian_numerical}.